lorewar2/Skelichen/README.md

 # Skelichen

-Put openpose demo in the folder\n
+Put openpose demo in the folder

 Change path names